ngholson/obs_weather_time_overlay/README.md

 **This requires a <a href="https://home.openweathermap.org/users/sign_up">free API key</a> from OpenWeatherMap.org**

-<B>NOTE: IT WILL TAKE 5-10 MINUTES FOR YOUR NEW API KEY TO WORK.
+<B>NOTE: IT WILL TAKE 5-10 MINUTES FOR YOUR NEW API KEY TO BECOME ACTIVE.
 PLEASE BE PATIENT.</b>

 open the ```weatherWidget.html``` file with any text editor:<br>
  change the following:<br><br>